 “Kiernan Beach” in North End, 2016.
 For use by the Kiernan Surfing Association beginning in 1965.
 Today the spot in Seven Presidents Park, which opened in July 1978.

 Monmouth Market on Atlantic Avenue (r), early 1910s.
-Established in 1883 by Edward W. Reid, a former city councilman and fire chief.
-Edgar West acquired the property in 1937.
+Established in 1883 by Edward W. Reid, a former city commissioner and fire chief.
+Edgar West took over the business in 1927.
 The building was razed in August 2008.

 North Long Branch beach after a storm, 1950s.
 (Dan Hennessey Photo).